• Home

 • Store-bought pesto: Once opened, ready-made pesto should be tightly sealed and stored in the refrigerator.
 Properly stored, it will keep for 7-12 days.

 I prefer to use basil pesto for chicken pasta, however you can use any variety of pesto you love!
-Try sun-dried tomato pesto or arugula pesto if you want to switch things up!
+Try pesto sauce with sun dried tomatoes or arugula pesto if you want to switch things up!

 If you are looking to save time and energy, you can absolutely use store-bought pesto!
 When selecting pesto at the store, make sure you look at the consistency and check the ingredients.
 Some brands of pesto are extremely oily and not very appetizing.
 Other brands can contain unhealthy preservatives and additives.
 Make sure you select a brand that is thick in consistency, green in color and only contains ingredients you recognize – such as, basil, fresh herbs, olive oil, nuts, parmesan, lemon and spices.
 I have found that the best store-bought pesto options are located in the refrigerated section of the grocery store.